 A simple way to identify it, is by the using the statement “This is the only ‘widget’ that ……”.
 What you write in the space after the word ‘that’ is the USP of your product.
 If you cannot think of anything to write in the space, then you must ask yourself why would anyone want to buy my product if it has nothing different to offer them from all the other products that exist already?
 This is where so many businesses fall at the first hurdle because they are not offering customers anything different from that which they can purchase elsewhere already.

-The second question that needs to be answered is who is your market, or who are your potential customers?
+The second question that needs to be answered is who is your market, or who are your potential customers that you are targeting with your marketing campaign?
 If you simply say ‘everyone’, then there is no way for any of the sales copy which is used in your marketing to speak directly to those customers.
 It doesn’t necessarily have to be a specific group such as a gender or social class.
 Instead, it could be ‘dog owners who are fed up with dog hair the rug’, or ‘over 50s who haven’t made a will’, for example.

 The point is, that in order to write sales copy which actually sells, it needs to be written in such a way that it speaks directly to the intended recipient.
 By knowing who this target market is, words and phrases can be used which will trigger thoughts and emotions in those people, which can’t be achieved if it is written to the entire population.